brianknab/brianknab.github.io/_posts/2018-04-22-simple-linear-regression.md

 Suppose you have a graph that looks like this:
 ![Scatter]({{"/images/no_line.png"}})
 And suppose you wanted to capture the data on that graph, as well as possible, using a linear function of $$x$$ -- i.e., something of the form $$\beta_0 + \beta_1 x$$.
-You might imagine that you would like a friend, who has access to all of the $$x$$ values sof the points above, to be able to recover the corresponding $$y$$ values, but that you only have enough bandwidth to transmit a slope and an intercept.
+You might imagine that you would like a friend, who has access to all of the $$x$$ values of the points above, to recover the corresponding $$y$$ values, but that you only have enough bandwidth to transmit a slope and an intercept.

 Now, suppose further that the cost you pay for any error in your friend's estimate is proportional to the squared error between her guess - based on the slope and intercept you provided -- and the true $$y$$ value.